 As of December 31, 2019, the Proven and Probable Reserves at Bracemac-McLeod were 2.1 Mt at 6.0% zinc, 0.9% copper, 27.0 g/t silver and 0.6 g/t gold.

-Glencore does not disclose activity at Bracemac-McLeod.
+Glencore does not disclose activity updates from Bracemac-McLeod.